ANKIT6006/sqlzoo/README.md

-# Compiling solution of sqlzoo assignments.
+# Solution of sqlzoo assignments.